 Stories, so many stories.
 And, there are so many kinds of stories – myths, fables, fairy tales, parables, news stories, yarns, personal accounts, and more.
 Whether it’s one person’s point of view or a collective outlook, there’s always a perspective when a story is told.

-Arthur Deikman published this personal account in 1976:
+Arthur Deikman, a psychiatrist and writer, published this personal account in 1976,

 I don’t mean that the world seems to be collapsing – starvation, atomic bombs, pollution – it isn’t just those things, drastic as they may be.
 There is something still more basically wrong.
 It’s as if you went to the movies and there was something odd about the projector or something strange about the camera that was used to take the movies in the first place.
 The images themselves seem normal, but the way it is put together is out of sequence, or taken at different speeds, or the perspective keeps changing.
 That’s what I mean.
 There is something basically wrong with the structure of the world – as we have been taught to see it – but you might not notice it for a long while.
 It’s not until you really examine your experience that you catch sight of the peculiarities.
 It just isn’t the way you’ve been told.” *